nicksonjean/PHP-Generic-Database/readme/Engines/PgSQLEngine.md

-# PgSQLEngine
+# PgSQLConnection

-## PgSQLEngine Connection
+## PgSQLConnection Connection

-The `GenericDatabase\PgSQLEngine` class is responsible for establishing and managing database connections.
+The `GenericDatabase\PgSQLConnection` class is responsible for establishing and managing database connections.
 It uses a strategy pattern to support different database engines.
 The class provides methods for connecting to a database, executing queries, fetching results, and managing the connection state.

 ## Example Usage